GoogleChrome/web.dev/src/site/content/en/reliable/imperative-caching-guide/index.md

 description: |
   How to communicate window and service worker to perform tasks related to performance, caching and offline.
 tags:
-  - blog
   - service-worker
+  - performance
   - offline
-  - caching
 ---

-Some web apps/sites might need to communicate to the service worker without the need of being informed about the result.
+Some websites might need to communicate to the service worker without the need of being informed about the result.
 Here are some examples:

 - A page sends the service worker a list of URLs [to